status-im/topic-democracy/README.md

 # Topic Democracy
 A liquid democracy of topics with a hierarchy of delegates.

+## Core concepts
+Topic Democracy enables users to set delegates and vote in proposals, by sending their signature in a specific status.im #channels, volunteers can include all signatures in one transaction near voting period end.
+Proposals are first voted by users and later tabulated, only if an inchain consequence i

 ### Delegative
 Vote influence can be delegated through a hierarchical trust network of specialized delegates.